apache/kyuubi/README.md

 In addition, Kyuubi improves ad-hoc responsiveness through the engine caching, and enhances concurrency through horizontal scaling and load balancing.
 It provides complete authentication and authentication services to ensure data and metadata security.
-It provides robust high availability and load balancing to help you guarantee the SLA commitment.
+It provides robust high availability and load balancing to help you guarantee the SLA commitments.
 It provides a two-level elastic resource management architecture to effectively improve resource utilization while covering the performance and response requirements of all scenarios including interactive, or batch processing and point queries, or full table scans.
 It embraces Spark and builds an ecosystem on top of it,